 OVERVIEW: The Conservation, Food & Health Foundation provides grants for small nonprofits performing research-based wildlife conservation in the developing world.

-The foundation potentially supports projects for multiple grant cycles, and focuses it's giving in Africa, Asia, Latin America, and the Middle East.
-It does not, however, fund projects in former Eastern Europe or the former Soviet Union.
+Grants range from about $5,000 to $30,000.
+Past grantees include EarthRights International, a nonprofit in Washington D.C.
+The foundation potentially supports projects for multiple grant cycles, and prioritizes Africa, Asia, Latin America and the Middle East.
+It does not, however, fund projects in Eastern Europe or the former Soviet Union.
 Grantseekers should note that the foundation does not consider more than one proposal from an organization in any given year.